-The landscape for Irish occupational pension schemes is changing with the introduction of the new IORP II regime.
-IORP II is a comprehensive and wide-ranging European Directive that seeks to enhance and harmonise the governance and management of pension schemes across the European Union.
-In doing so, it introduces a number of new requirements for Irish occupational pension plans, both defined benefit and defined contribution, covering a number of areas including governance and risk management, plan management and member communications, and will place pension plans, trustees and employers under far greater regulatory supervision.
+The Irish occupational pension schemes landscape is rapidly changing following the introduction of the new IORP II regime.
+IORP II is a comprehensive and wide-ranging suite of legislation that seeks to enhance and harmonise governance and management standards of occupational pension schemes across the European Union.
+It introduces new requirements for Irish occupational pension plans, both defined benefit and defined contribution, covering a number of areas including governance and risk management, plan management and member communications, and will place pension plans, trustees and employers under far greater regulatory supervision.

-A master trust is a defined contribution pension scheme set up under trust for multiple employers.
-The primary benefit is economies of scale, reducing costs and delivering time efficiencies associated with running a defined contribution pension plan, without sacrificing quality.
+Master trusts are a bundled, fully outsourced solution – everything is done centrally on behalf of the employers who participate.
+The primary benefit therefore is economies of scale, reducing costs and delivering time efficiencies associated with running a defined contribution pension plan, without sacrificing quality.

-Employers seeking to provide high-quality, value for money retirement savings solutions for employees while facing challenging regulatory requirements are increasingly exploring master trusts.
-With a master trust, each employer retains control over their benefit structure and the level of contribution that applies to its own plan, while trusteeship (along with the associated governance and compliance responsibilities) are delegated to a professional trustee board.
+Employers seeking to provide high-quality value for money retirement savings solutions for employees, while facing challenging regulatory requirements, are increasingly exploring master trusts.
+With a master trust, each employer can design and retain control over the key features of their own plan, including benefit and contribution levels and fund choices.
+All responsibility for the plans’ management, administration, oversight and regulatory compliance rests with the professional trustee board and delegated service providers.

-While the anticipated new regulatory environment (IORP II and Master Trust specific regulations) are envisaged to be such that all master trusts will be subject to the same rigorous ongoing scrutiny it is important for employers to carry out appropriate due diligence as to the master trust providers’ preparedness for this new regulatory environment.
+The new regulatory environment in Ireland (including IORP II and anticipated master trust specific legislation and regulations) is envisaged to be such that all master trusts will be subject to the same rigorous ongoing scrutiny.

 Not all master trusts are the same, either with respect to their preparedness for the new regulatory environment, or indeed the specific features and services provided to employers and members.